elasticio/elasticio.github.io/content/_getting-started/webhooks-flow.md

 ![Webhook step summary](/assets/img/getting-started/webhook-flow/webhook-flow-11.png "Webhook step summary")

 Screenshot above shows the Webhook step summary page where you can add a note to describe the step and change the step name.
-Click on *Add another step* button to finish the Webhook step and load the component chooser again.
+Click on *Finish step* button to finish the Webhook step and load the component chooser again.

 ## Choosing the data target